 The Item Crafting.
 You might get the idea that there's a crafting system after stumbling across the secret recipes.
 How does it work?
 What's the best way to do it?
 What are some of the combinations?
 All questions you've gotta look up.

 A particularly annoying Pig Noise from The World Ends with You starts off asleep, and runs away as soon as you hit it.
 No matter how hard you hit it, it never dies.
-The only way to kill this Noise is to close over the DS and open it up again.
-It dies instantly.
+The only way to kill this Noise is to close the DS and open it up again, which causes it to die instantly.
 The only clue is that this action puts the DS into "Sleep Mode".

-At least this can be discovered on accident.
-Not entirely impossible to get without a guide, but pretty damn frustrating.
-Chances are high that most people don't discover it on their own.
+At least this one could possibly be discovered on accident.
+It's not entirely impossible to get without a guide, but pretty damn frustrating, as every other Pig Noise requires fighting.
+Chances are high that most people don't discover it on their own, as what DS game would actually take advantage of the system's power mechanics?

 Concerning the evolving of pins: Shutdown and mingle experience are actually more 'potent' than battle experience i.e. getting one point of battle experience counts less towards the pin evolving than getting that point from shutdown or mingle.
 THIS isn't mentioned anywhere in the game.